Haivision/srt/docs/API.md

 - **[SET]** - Set up the packet filter.
 The string must match appropriate syntax for packet filter setup.

+As there can only be one configuration for both parties, it is recommended that one party defines the full configuration while the other only defines the matching packet filter type (for example, one sets `fec,cols:10,rows:-5,layout:staircase` and the other just `fec`).
+Both parties can also set this option to the same value.
+The packet filter function will attempt to merge configuration definitions, but if the options specified are in conflict, the connection will be rejected.

 For details, see [Packet Filtering & FEC](packet-filtering-and-fec.md).

 ---